...

 - Applicants or employees hired for positions that require a federal government background investigation or security clearance in accordance with regulations issued by the U.S. Department of Defense, or equivalent regulations applying to other agencies

 In addition, the law does not preempt state or federal laws requiring applicants or employees to be tested for controlled substances.
-This includes laws and regulations requiring applicants or employees to be tested, or the manner in which they are tested, as a condition of employment, receiving federal funding or federal licensing-related benefits or entering into a federal contract.
+This includes laws and regulations requiring applicants or employees to be tested, or relating to the manner in which they are tested, as a condition of employment, receiving federal funding or federal licensing-related benefits or entering into a federal contract.

 Testing methods

-An employer may use a pre-employment drug screening conducted through methods that do not screen for nonpsychoactive cannabis metabolites.
+An employer may use a pre-employment drug test conducted through methods that do not screen for nonpsychoactive cannabis metabolites.
 However, the law does not define “nonpsychoactive cannabis metabolites.”
 It refers to “multiple types of tests” that do not rely on the presence of nonpsychoactive cannabis metabolites,” but does not specify testing methods.

 Drug testing limitations noted in the law